ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 self.logo_label.grid(row=0, column=0, padx=20, pady=(20, 10))
 ```

-We specify a `CTkLabel` widget by defining an instance of it, and including the following attributes:
+We specify a `CTkLabel` widget by defining an instance of it and including the following attributes:
 - `self.sidebar_frame`: The parent frame.
 - `text`: The text to display.
 - `font`: The font to use.

-We then locate our widget instance in a grid by using the same coordinate principles as in the example above.
+We then locate our widget instance in a grid using the same coordinate principles as in the above example.

-The Help & About buttons have an action associated to them; we would like for the prompts to display to the user upon button click.
+The Help & About buttons have an action associated with them; we would like the prompts to display to the user upon button click.
 Hence, we will associate a command with them:

 ##### **Code**
 ```Python